Cheap Flights from Atlanta to San Juan

 - Jan (medium): Post-holiday rush from ATL; great time to escape Atlanta's cold, expect higher fares.

-- Feb (medium): Presidents' Day weekend drives demand; book early for best Delta/Spirit fares from Atlanta.
+- Feb (medium): Presidents' Day weekend drives demand; book early for best Delta/Frontier fares from Atlanta.

 - Mar (medium): Spring break for many ATL schools; expect peak pricing and crowded flights.